Certificate Management Protocol: History

 In November 2023, CMP Updates, CMP Algorithms, and CoAP transfer for CMP, have been published as well as the Lightweight CMP Profile focusing on industrial use.

+In July 2025, RFC 9810 was released, which combines the RFCs 4210 and 9480 into a self-contained document and adds further features, in particular support for KEM keys.
+At the same time, an update of the specification for HTTP(S) transfer of CMP messages was published in RFC 9811.

 PKI Entities

-In a public key infrastructure (PKI), so-called end entities (EEs) act as CMP client, requesting one or more certificates for themselves from a certificate authority (CA), which issues the legal certificates and acts as a CMP server.
+In a Public-Key Infrastructure (PKI), so-called end entities (EEs) act as CMP client, requesting one or more certificates for themselves from a certificate authority (CA), which issues the legal certificates and acts as a CMP server.
 None or any number of registration authorities (RA), can be used to mediate between the EEs and CAs, having both a downstream CMP server interface and an upstream CMP client interface.
 Using a "cross-certification request" a CA can get a certificate signed by another CA.